ilfrich/python-basic-utils/README.md

     4. [BasicMonitor](#basicmonitor) - monitor class orchestrating regular operations
     5. [ConstantListing](#constantlisting) - a parent class allowing to fetch attribute values from a constant class
     6. [PerformanceLogger](#performancelogger) - a utility class to log runtime performance of processes
+    7. [PerformanceTracker](#performancetracker) - a utility class to track performance of a repeated process
-    7. [BasicConfig](#basicconfig) - application utility class managing access to environment variables
+    8. [BasicConfig](#basicconfig) - application utility class managing access to environment variables
-    8. [JsonDocument](#jsondocument) - a class that can serialise/deserialise a dictionary into a class instance
+    9. [JsonDocument](#jsondocument) - a class that can serialise/deserialise a dictionary into a class instance
 4. [Functions](#functions)
     1. [`list_to_json`](#list_to_json)
     2. [`json_to_list`](#json_to_list)